matthew-howey-home/compiler/README.md

 It is highly OS / Hardware specific and I believe will only work on Windows x86_64

-It compiles from a simple C like language into AT&T assembly using gcc.
+It is intended to compile from a simple C like language into AT&T assembly using gcc.
+At present it only compiles mathematical expressions with integer and float literals.

 The compiler is written in C (compiler.c).